-a) If the URI identifies a document resource, the document resource shall be returned.

-b) If the URI identifies a collection resource, all document resources of the collection shall be returned.

 2) The MnS Producer returns the HTTP GET response.
 On success, "200 OK" shall be returned.
-The resource representation is carried in the response message body.
+The resource representation shall be carried in the response message body.
 On failure, the appropriate error code shall be returned.
 The response message body may provide additional error information.

+The resource representation returned to the MnS Consumer shall contain the attribute names and attribute values for all attributes, that have been assigned a value previously.
+The schema defining the resource representation may also include attributes that have no value at present.
+These attributes shall be absent in the response.